Frequently Asked Questions

 Anyone who has been told they need surgery but wishes to avoid it, anyone who has been told there is nothing more available to help, anyone who failed to significantly respond to conservative options (medications, physical therapy, injections, chiropractic, acupuncture), or anyone who still has pain but wishes to obtain the type of care they want.

 Disclosure: The information contained on this website is for informational purposes only, and should not be used to replace professional health care advice.
 Results vary widely between patients, even with the same diagnosis.
 Visitors to the website are responsible for how they chose to utilize this content.
 This information should not be considered complete, nor should it be relied on in diagnosing or treating a chiropractic or medical condition.
 Content on this website does not contain information on all diseases, ailments, physical conditions or their treatment.
 It is best to seek advice and attention from your chiropractor or qualified healthcare provider.
-Southern NY Physical Therapy & Chiropractic does not endorse nor have responsibility for the content of any other websites linked to or from www.painreliefwellnessny.com
+Dr. Michael Rouhana Pain Relief Center does not endorse nor have responsibility for the content of any other websites linked to or from www.painreliefwellnessny.com